Franciscus van der Steen: Work

 He also worked with the Antwerp publisher and engraver Joannes Meyssens on portrait engravings for Het Gulden Cabinet der Edel Vry Schilderconst, the book of artist biographies written by Cornelis de Bie first published in 1662.
 He worked again with Nikolaus van Hoy and Jan van Ossenbeeck on a publishing project on the occasion of the wedding of Emperor Leopold I and Margaret Theresa of Spain.
 It describes the festival, including a horse ballet, that was performed in January 1667, under the direction of Alessandro Carducci, with floats designed by Carlo Pasetti and a text written by Francesco Sbarra.
 The book was published in 1667 in Vienna under the title Sieg-Streit Deß Lufft vnd Wassers ('Fight between air and water').

-He further collaborated on the publication Historia di Leopoldo Cesare written by Galeazzo Gualdo Priorato and published in Vienna by the Flemish publisher from Antwerp Johann Baptist Hacque.
-The first and second volumes of the book were published in 1670 and a third one in 1674.
+He further collaborated with the Meyssen workshop on the publication of Galeazzo Gualdo Priorato's 'Historia di Leopoldo Cesare', published by Flemish publisher Johann Baptist Hacque in Vienna (vols.
+1-2, 1670; vol. 3, 1674).
 The first volume described the political and military successes of Emperor Leopold I between 1656 and 1670.
-It was mainly illustrated with prints made by Flemish and Dutch printmakers after designs by other Netherlandish artists as well as artists from Germany and Italy.
-The illustrations mainly depict portraits of European monarchs and important aristocrats, castle scenes, battle scenes, maps and ceremonies.
-Apart from van der Steen, the Dutch and Flemish artists who contributed to the work were Frans Geffels, Cornelis Meyssens, Jan de Herdt, Gerard Bouttats, Adriaen van Bloemen, Sebastian van Dryweghen and Jacob Toorenvliet.
-German artists Moritz Lang, Johann Martin Lerch and Johann Holst and Italians Il Bianchi, Marco Boschini and Leonardus Hen.t Venetiis also contributed.
+It was illustrated with prints after designs primarily by Netherlandish artists, primarily portraits of European monarchs and important aristocrats, as well as castle scenes, battle scenes, maps and ceremonies.
+Apart from van der Steen, the Dutch and Flemish artists who contributed to the work were Joannes Meyssen's son Cornelis Meyssens, Frans Geffels, Jan de Herdt, Gerard Bouttats, Adriaen van Bloemen, Jacob Toorenvliet, Leonard Hendrik van Otteren (fl.
+1670 - 1713) and Sebastian van Dryweghen (fl 1670 – 1676).
+German and Italian artists Moritz Lang (fl. c.
+1647 - 1670), Johann Martin Lerch (1643 - 1693), Johann Holst (fl.
+17th century), Marco Boschini and 'Il Bianchi' also contributed.